-CHEM 253 Introduction to Chemistry
+CHEM 110 Introduction to Chemistry

-This is a one-semester elementary class for students who have never taken high school chemistry or whose previous work in chemistry did not prepare them for CHEM 20.
-The course will prepare students for success in CHEM 20 by giving them a basic background in matter, energy, chemical reactions, measurements, formula writing, nomenclature, chemical calculations and a review of elementary algebra.
+This is a one-semester elementary class for students who have never taken high school chemistry or for students who feel they need a refresher course.
+This course is also for students who need a physical lab science to satisfy their general education requirement or for students who want to become better prepared for more advanced chemistry.
+The course will give students a basic background in matter, energy, chemical reactions, measurements, formula writing, nomenclature and chemical calculations.

-Advisory on Recommended Preparation: MATH 200 and ENGL 251 or equivalent college courses with "C" or better
+Advisory on Recommended Preparation: MATH 200 and ENGL 251 or equivalent college course with "C" or better or eligibility for ENGL 001 determined by COS Placement Procedures.